Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Controlling excited-state contamination in three-point functions

 \section{Controlling excited-state contamination in three-point functions}

 The spectral decomposition of the three-point functions, $C_\mathcal{O}^{3\text{pt}}$, truncated at 3 states is:

-where $O$ is the operator, $\mathcal{A}_i$ are the amplitudes with which the states are created by the interpolating operator ${\mathcal N}$ with energies $E_i$ as defined in Eq.~\eqref{eq:2pt}.
+where $O$ is the operator, $\mathcal{A}_i$ are the amplitudes with which the states $|i \rangle$ are created by the interpolating operator ${\mathcal N}$ with energies $E_i$ as defined in Eq.~\eqref{eq:2pt}.
 The source point has been translated to $t=0$, the operator is inserted at time $t$, and the nucleon is annihilated at the sink time slice $\tau$.
+In Eq.~\eqref{eq:3pt}, $\mathcal{A}_i^{\bm p} $ and $|i^{\bm p} \rangle$ denote that these states could have nonzero momentum $\bm{p}$, whereas the momentum at the sink is fixed to zero in all three-point functions.
+Thus, for momentum transfer $\bm q = \bm p$, the initial nucleon's momentum is $-\bm p$.

-In principle, the spectrum of the transfer matrix that contributes to the three-point functions, Eq.~\eqref{eq:3pt}, should be present in the two-point function,~\eqref{eq:2pt}, however, the relative contributions can vary significantly as mentioned above, particularly in different 3-point functions, as will be demonstrated for the axial channel in Sec.~\ref{sec:A4} and for the vector current in Sec.~\ref{sec:VFF}.
+In principle, the spectrum of the transfer matrix that contributes to the three-point functions, Eq.~\eqref{eq:3pt}, should be obtainable from the two-point function, Eq.~\eqref{eq:2pt}, however, the relative contributions can vary significantly as mentioned above, particularly in different 3-point functions.
+As a result, their contribution may be manifest in some correlators but not in all.
+This is demonstrated for the axial channel in Sec.~\ref{sec:A4} and for the vector current in Sec.~\ref{sec:VFF}.